yslianTim/rhbm_gem/docs/developer/architecture/dataobject-io-architecture.md

   - `map` for `MapObject`
 - `GetCatalogTypeName(...)` throws for non-top-level types such as `AtomObject` and `BondObject`

-`DataObjectDispatch` belongs to the `data/object` layer because it encodes `DataObjectBase` hierarchy rules, not command policy.

 ## 9. Manager Iteration Contract

 `DataObjectManager::ForEachDataObject(...)` has mutable and const overloads plus: